Working with snapshots

 -

-Create a Managed Service for Kubernetes cluster and a node group in any suitable configuration.
-When creating, specify the security groups prepared earlier.
+Create a Managed Service for Kubernetes cluster and node group with any suitable configuration.
+When creating, specify the preconfigured security groups.

 -